scdl-org/scdl/README.md

---original-metadata             Do not change metadata of original file downloads --no-original                   Do not download original file; only mp3, m4a, or opus --only-original                 Only download songs with original file available --name-format [format]          Specify the downloaded file name format --playlist-name-format [format] Specify the downloaded file name format, if it is being downloaded as part of a playlist --client-id [id]                Specify the client_id to use --auth-token [token]            Specify the auth token to use
+--original-metadata             Do not change metadata of original file downloads --no-original                   Do not download original file; only mp3, m4a, or opus --only-original                 Only download songs with original file available --name-format [format]          Specify the downloaded file name format.
+Use "-" to download to stdout --playlist-name-format [format] Specify the downloaded file name format, if it is being downloaded as part of a playlist --client-id [id]                Specify the client_id to use --auth-token [token]            Specify the auth token to use